 This black-tie affair takes place the Saturday before Ash Wednesday each year.
-This wonderful evening of high-class entertainment celebrates the 50-year tradition of academic excellence offered by Our Lady of Lourdes School.
+This wonderful evening of high-class entertainment celebrates the nearly 60-year tradition of academic excellence offered by Our Lady of Lourdes Catholic School.

-In its home at The Conmy Center, Saints & Sinners has grown to include a wide variety of sophisticated patrons savoring the finer things in life.
+In its home at The Conmy Center, the Saints & Sinners Ball has grown to include a wide variety of sophisticated patrons savoring the finer things in life.
 Guests indulge on a gourmet buffet, top shelf bars, a richly decorated and inspired atmosphere.
 Gaming tables with Live and Silent Auctions abound and the live entertainment is second to none.
-Past event night themes have included Rio de Carnival, Arabian Nights, The Golden Age of Hollywood: A Night at the Oscars, Habana: A Night at the Tropicana.
+Past event night themes have included Rio de Carnival, Arabian Nights, The Golden Age of Hollywood: A Night at the Oscars, Habana: A Night at the Tropicana, and The Greatest Show.
 This event requires many volunteers serving on various committees including but not limited to set up, clean up, admission ticket sales, 50/50 Raffle, Sponsorship, Silent & Live Auctions, and staffing.
 Proceeds from this event directly benefit the school.
 For more information, visit www.thesaintsandsinners.com.
-Failure to fulfill required volunteer hours for Saints and Sinners Ball will result in a \$50.00/hour fine.
+Failure to fulfill required volunteer hours for the Saints & Sinners Ball will result in a \$50.00/hour fine.